smartmic/elogger/README.md

 ## Usage

-Run ``make`` on a GNU/Linux system (*BSD etc. not yet tested) and you will get an executable named **elogger** in *src/*.
-To install it run ``make install`` as root and the executable will be installed in */usr/local/bin*.
-You can specify a different location with a prefix: ``make prefix=/usr install``.

-The invocation is simply:
+To build and install the program, run

+    ./configure
+    make
+    make install

+``make install`` requires root privileges if you wish to install it under the default installation path */usr/local*.
+See ``./configure --help`` for alternative configurations.

+Program invocation goes by simply calling:

     elogger <binfile>

 ## Status

-This is an very early version and needs some more functionality and documentation.
+This is a very early version and needs some more functionality and documentation.

 ## Alternatives